AJMansfield/Intelligence-Core-Public/kttu02.md

 "Tsoo-tsoop-kan," you say.

 "Tsutssupkan."
-He nods back, and this time pronounces it the way you did.
+He nods back, this time pronouncing it almost exactly the way you just did.
 He pauses for a moment, then asks, "word for ... you?"

 "Kai.
 My name is Kai."
 You point to yourself.